County Route 516 (New Jersey): History

 West of Matawan, the road was maintained by the Middlesex and Monmouth Turnpike Company.

 Before the county route system, the road from Keyport to Atlantic Highlands was part of the Jersey Coast Way, which ran from the Staten Island Ferry to Cape May.
 CR 516 was established in 1952 as a part of the 500 Series system.
-It incorporated part of Middlesex County Route 3-R-14 between Old Bridge and the Monmouth County line.
-From Old Bridge to its junction with Route 4 (now Route 79), CR 516 was concurrent with Route S28, although always a county road.
+It incorporated part of Middlesex County Route 3-R-14 between Old Bridge Township and the Monmouth County line.
+From Old Bridge Township to its junction with Route 4 (now Route 79), CR 516 was concurrent with Route S28, although always a county road.
 In 1953, Route S28 was renumbered as Route 18; the concurrency ended when Route 18 was realigned to the south.
-From the Monmouth County line it absorbed part of CR 6 through Matawan Borough and Matawan Township to Keyport.
+From the Monmouth County line it absorbed part of CR 6 through Matawan and Aberdeen Township to Keyport.
 There it superseded CR 42 in its entirety.
 CR 42 consisted of Maple Place in Keyport between Route 35 and Green Grove Avenue.
 CR 42 was taken over as a county highway by resolution of the Board of Chosen Freeholders on June 21, 1939.
 Since 1952, no route in Monmouth County has been designated as CR 42.
-From CR 42, it continued east from Keyport east through Hazlet, Holmdel and Middletown Townships it used a part of CR 7 to its terminus.
+From CR 42, it continued east from Keyport east through Hazlet, Holmdel and Middletown townships.
+It used a part of CR 7 to its terminus.

 CR 516 Alternate was previously the designation of Broad Street in Matawan, but was never signed differently than the parent route.
-Initially both Main and Broad Streets were designated as CR 516.
+Initially both Main and Broad streets were designated as CR 516.
 Broad Street was then briefly renumbered as CR 516 Alternate, with Main Street remaining as the main stem.
 When CR 516 was rerouted from Main Street to Broad Street, and Main Street renumbered as CR 516 Spur, CR 516 Alternate ceased to exist.